SiddharthaAnand/datastructures/advanced_java/README.md

 both of which are interesting cases of how can we write a syntax which shows that an object of an interface is being created which actually creates an [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).

+This code also denotes the use of synchronized keyword, which signifies that the thread will not switch when it is inside this section.

+wait() and notify() being used to communicate between the 2 threads.